drkTettnang/DRKTettnang.Homepage/Packages/Framework/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 General considerations
 ----------------------

+* Follow the PSR-2 standard for code formatting
 * Almost every PHP file in TYPO3 Flow contains exactly one class and does not output anything if it is called directly.
 Therefore you start your file with a ``<?php`` tag and must not end it with the closing ``?>``.